-Pros: Goal 64D Adopt historic preservation 2006 Comprehensive Plan policies that encourage the responsible Pros and Cons Based on rehabilitation of substandard homes and the Policies Plan revitalization of existing neighborhoods.
+Yes 2006 Comprehensive Plan Pros: Goal 64D Adopt historic preservation policies that encourage the responsible rehabilitation of substandard homes and the revitalization of existing neighborhoods.
 The proposed tax relief is offered to encourage the rehabilitation of historic landmark properties.
 The applicant has completed substantial rehabilitation of the property and successfully applied to have the property designated as a local landmark.
-Cons: None - -
+Cons: None